jonahsandersgaming/mee6/README.md

 For this tutorial, we will use an Ubuntu 14 or up system (or virtual machine).

-You can install automatically or manually, see below.
+NOTE: This only words with Python 3.5, and **NOT PYTHON2 OR PYTHON 3.4** You can install automatically or manually, see below.
 # Download and Installation, way 1